ColinAslett/CollegeFootballRATINGSystem/README.md

 # CollegeFootballRATINGSystem

-I used Glicko 2 algorithm as presented in the paper: http://www.glicko.net/glicko/glicko2.pdf.
+I used Glicko 2 algorithm as presented in the paper: http://www.glicko.net/glicko/glicko2.pdf for the glicko.java file.
+I used beatGraph for the algo.java file.

 ## Modifications